U of Michigan latest to dole out massive sex misconduct settlement - NewsBreak

 ( NewsNation Now ) — A $490 million University of Michigan sexual abuse payout announced Wednesday is the latest of several multimillion-dollar settlements between universities and alleged victims.

-Among those are payouts from Michigan State University, Penn State and the University of Southern California.Police ID suspect in Brianna Kupfer killing Sexual assault lawsuit settlements at major US universities
+Among those are payouts from Michigan State University, Penn State and the University of Southern California.Anthony family lays Arbrie to rest Sexual assault lawsuit settlements at major US universities

 Infogram University of Michigan